Constitution and Rules (March 2025)

 9) Shows

-9.1) An Annual Spring Show and any other Show may be held at the discretion of the Committee at times and places considered suitable for all members.
+9.1) An Annual Spring Show and any other Show may be held at the discretion of the Management Committee at times and places considered suitable for all members.

-9.4) Displays of Orchids may be provided to other functions in the area at the discretion of the Management Committee.
+9.4) Displays of orchids may be provided to other functions in the area at the discretion of the Management Committee.

 10) Publicity